-OS Opendata products are funded as a result of a commercial agreement between Central government and Ordnance Survey, for the licence for OS OpenData and for its on-going maintenance.
-The Government is committed to ensuring a sustainable business model for Ordnance Survey to maintain their high quality data that is recognised worldwide.
+OS Opendata products are funded as a result of a commercial agreement between Central Government and OS, for the licence for OS OpenData and for its on-going maintenance.
+The Government is committed to ensuring a sustainable business model for OS to maintain their high quality data that is recognised worldwide.

 - How often are the OS OpenData products updated?

 This varies by product; many of them are updated twice a year.
 The month in which each product was last updated is shown on the online ordering page.

 You can also be informed when the OS OpenData products are updated by subscribing to our RSS feed.